ghc-proposals/ghc-proposals/proposals/0000-sized-literals.rst

 Proposed Change Specification
 -----------------------------

-Syntax was debatable and was settled with a vote after discussions on the previous revisions of this proposal (21 voters):
+Syntax was debated and was settled with a vote after discussions on the previous revisions of this proposal (21 voters):

 ::